 Koh Chang has a small town feel with many eclectic shops and cafés and plenty of seafood restaurants.
 Lonely Beach, on the southern end, is quite laid back, while White Sand Beach on northern end is a bit more touristy (but not much!)
 And, surprise surprise, we also saw many Thais vacationing there.
 A plus in our books!

 Koh Chang seems to attract a younger crowd, somewhat similar to the backpackers we saw in Pai, but with fewer solo travelers and more couples.
-There were less families and vacationing older couples like we’ve seen in Hua Hin.
+There were fewer families and vacationing older couples like we’ve seen in Hua Hin.
 We also noticed that the prices in Koh Chang were cheaper than other beach towns, like Ao Nang, which is located far south in the Andaman Sea.

 Trekking, kayaking, exploring waterfalls, and visiting nearby islands seemed to be popular outdoor activities during our trip to Koh Chang.
 Those, plus spending the day sun tanning and swimming at any of the many beaches along the west side of the island.
 It’s not uncommon to hear reggae music playing from the bars hugged by the sand.